 They will!
 They come pre-grated and pre-measured by the teaspoon.

 You can.
 I find honey to be a little sweeter than sugar so you may want to reduce it to about 2/3 cup sugar.

 If you want to grate it you do.
 Otherwise, you can grate it with the skin on, then strain the ginger lemon syrup through a fine mesh strainer to remove any bits.

 This gives the ginger time to steep and impart flavor into the syrup.

 It is, but you can certainly strain the ginger lemon syrup to get the bits out.
 Otherwise, they will just sink to the bottom of you drink, and are a fun little surprise when you get to the end!

 If you loved the recipe, please leave a star rating & review below!
 It helps me continue to provide FREE recipes.
 And I’d love to see your creation – tag me on Instagram @butterandblissblog and #butterandblissblog.
 For more small batch recipes and desserts for two, follow me on Instagram, Facebook, and Pinterest!

 - 10 to 12 teaspoons fresh ginger, peeled and grated (about a 2-inch piece)

 - 1 cup honey

 - Remove the syrup from the heat and stir in the lemon juice.
 Let the mix cool for at least 15 minutes – to allow the ginger to steep with the liquid.
-The grated ginger will have dissolved a bit, but if you prefer to remove any ginger pieces, strain the mix before adding to your serving pitcher.
+Note – The grated ginger will have dissolved a bit, but if you prefer to remove any ginger pieces, strain the mix before adding to your serving pitcher.